 In 2015 Amazon introduced an enhanced typsetting format (format 10 or KFX) to be the successor of KF8.
 It produces files with an extension kfx.
 The enhancements include such things as soft hyphenation, improved character placement and word spacing, a more adaptable page layout, and approximate page numbering.
 It also includes the new Bookerly font.
-Amazon has not as yet offered a tool like kindlegen that will produce this format.
-Kindle Previewer 3 can read this format, but stores its results in a different format KDP that is similar to the KDX format.
+Kindle Previewer 3 can read this format, but cannot output kfx files.
+However, it can output files with extension kpf.
+The KPF format (Kindle Package Format) contains the same data as a kfx file but in a different container.
 EPUB documents can be converted to the KFX format using the program Calibre with an appropriate plugin.
-The plugin uses Kindle previewer 3 to produce output in the KDP format that is then converted to the KDX format.
+The plugin uses Kindle previewer 3 to produce output in the KPF format that is then converted to the KFX format.

 To convert epub files to kfx files it is necessary to have both Calibre and Kindle Previewer 3 installed on your computer.
 Kindle Previewer 3 can be downloaded from Kindle Previewer and Calibre can be downloaded from Calibre.
 To install the kfx plugin open Calibre and go to Preferences > Advanced > Plugins.
 Click on the button “Get new plugins”.
 Select “KFX Output” and click “OK”.
 The plugin will be installed.